-Potential energy was calculated by the Cornell et al.18 force field, where the energy partition is assumed, as a sum stretching, bending, dihedral, nonbonded pairs interactions terms.
+Potential energy was calculated by the Cornell et al. [20] force field, where the energy partition is assumed, as a sum stretching, bending, dihedral, nonbonded pairs interactions terms.

-The aqueous solution waters were explicitly considered, according to Jorgensen et al.19 TIP3P model, in which the molecules are considered as rigid, and Lennard-Jones and electrostatic interaction taken into account.
+The water molecules were explicitly considered, according to Jorgensen et al. [21] TIP3P model, in which the molecules are considered as rigid, and Lennard-Jones and electrostatic interaction taken into account.

-In order the molecular system can be adequately treated it was necessary to take into account a realistic model, that in our case is a dilute aqueous solution of the Ac-Gly-Leu-Gly-NMe tetrapeptide in 852 water molecules at room conditions (300 K and 1 atm).
+In order the molecular system can be adequately treated it was necessary to take into account a realistic model, that in our case is a dilute aqueous solution of the Ac-Gly-Leu-Gly-Gly-NMe tetrapeptide in 852 water molecules at room conditions (300 K and 1 atm).
 The usual periodic boundary conditions were applied.

-The MD at constant temperature and pressure by means of the method of Berendsen et al.20 was accomplished by coupling the system to external baths by the time constants $\tau_T = \tau_P = 0.2$ ps.
+The MD at constant temperature and pressure by means of the method of Berendsen et al. [22] was accomplished by coupling the system to external baths by the time constants $\tau_T = \tau_P = 0.2$ ps.

-The motion equations were integrated in Cartesian coordinates by means of the Verlet leapfrog algorithm21.
-The integration step δt was set as 1 fs and the system trajectories sampled every $\Delta t = 0.04$ ps.
+The motion equations were integrated in Cartesian coordinates by means of the Verlet leapfrog algorithm [23].
+The integration step $\delta t$ was set as 1 fs and the system trajectories sampled every $\Delta t = 0.04$ ps.

-To perform the constrained simulations the end carbon atoms strained by a harmonic force with a force constant K of 100 kcal/molÅ2 (value corresponding to a bending deformation, e.g. K=80 kcal/mol deg2 for N-C-O), 10 and 1 was considered.
+To perform the constrained simulations the end carbon atoms strained by a harmonic force with a force constant K of 100 kcal/molÅ (value corresponding to a bending deformation, e.g. K = 80 kcal/mol deg for N-C-O), 10 and 1 was considered.

-Four models of the elastin polypeptides have been elaborated.
-The unperturbed state, without external forces, has been obtained starting from the results of a previous Simulated Annealing of the aqueous solution towards the normal conditions, as described in the literature13.
-A highly perturbed state has been considered by straining through an external harmonic force, having a force constant $K=100 \text{ kcal/mol}\text{Å}^2$ the ends of the fully extended chains, extending a previously published simulation.
+Four models of the elastin oligopeptide have been elaborated.
+The unperturbed state, without external forces, has been obtained starting from the results of a previous Simulated Annealing of the aqueous solution towards the normal conditions, as described in the literature [15].
+A highly perturbed state has been considered by straining through an external harmonic force, having a force constant K = 100 kcal/molÅ the ends of the fully extended chains, extending a previously published simulation [18].
 This worst stretched case has been assumed as reference limit.
 Two cases of moderate stretching have been selected.
-The first has been obtained by constraining the final state of the unperturbed dynamics using K=10; the second constraining the final state of the previous dynamics using K=1.
+The first has been obtained by constraining the final state of the unperturbed dynamics using K = 10; the second constraining the final state of the previous dynamics using K = 1.
 In our intention, the free molecule represents the corresponding chain segment in the relaxed protein.
-In fact, in such conditions the protein chain, although crosslinked, behaves as a usual molecule in solution7 and the tetrapeptide is enough long to be able to simulate the local mobility of the chain.
+In fact, in such conditions the protein chain, although crosslinked, behaves as a usual molecule in solution [7].
 In contrast, the strained and partially extended models represent possible chain states during the process of elastic deformation of the parent protein.

-The system evolution has been analyzed by taking into account the about 200,000 points (nearly 10 ns) of the system trajectory stored during these simulations.
+The system evolution has been analyzed by taking into account the about 200,000 points (nearly 8 ns) of the system trajectory stored during these simulations.

-The dynamic behavior of the peptide in aqueous solution has been characterized by time series linear and nonlinear analysis methods of the following structural parameters: the end-to-end distance between the end-carbon atoms of the chain, the gyration radius, the displacement of the mass-center and the R_q 3N-dimensional configurational vector modulus.
-Its components are the Cartesian coordinates of each peptide atoms, whose modulus R_q has been considered through the extended Pythagorean theorem.
+The dynamic behavior of the peptide in aqueous solution has been characterized by time series linear and nonlinear analysis methods of the following structural parameters: the end-to-end distance between the end-carbon atoms of the chain, the gyration radius, the displacement of the mass-center and the global displacement $R_q$ , the 3N-dimensional configurational vector.
+Its components are the Cartesian coordinates of each peptide atoms, whose modulus $R_q$ has been evaluated through the extended Pythagorean theorem.

-From the viewpoint of the end-to-end vector, the molecular detail is ignored and the system reduced to the dynamics of a vector, implicit function of the 3N-6 internal degrees-of-freedom.
+From the viewpoint of the end-to-end vector, the molecular detail is ignored and the system reduced to the dynamics of a vector, implicit function of the 3N - 6 internal degrees-of-freedom.
 This variable describes the fluctuations of the crosslinks in the classical theories of the rubber elasticity.
 In the estimate of the gyration radius the molecular system is reduced to a spherical surface with the same inertial momentum, whose radius is a function of the internal variables.